cooper/wikifier/doc/configuration.md

     @image.enable.pregeneration;        /* enable a boolean option */
     -@page.enable.title;                /* disable a boolean option */

-If you are using a **wiki server**, you must have a dedicated configuration file for the server.
+If you are using a **wikiserver**, you must have a dedicated configuration file for the server.
 This tells it where to listen and where to find the wikis you have configured on the server.
 This is typically called `wikiserver.conf`, and it is required as the first argument to the `wikiserver` executable.

 **Every wiki** also requires its own configuration file.
 It may make sense to store your wiki configuration file at a path outside of the wiki root, just in case it contains sensitive information.
-If you are using a wiki server, the path of each wiki's configuration file is defined in the server configuration using the [`server.wiki.[name].config`](#serverwikinameconfig) option.
+If you are using a wikiserver, the path of each wiki's configuration file is defined in the server configuration using the [`server.wiki.[name].config`](#serverwikinameconfig) option.
 If you are using Wikifier::Wiki directly, the path to the wiki configuration must be